h-milz/wireless-gk/README.md

 This triggered my wish to restart my former idea with more recent components, like

-  * MCU: [ESP32-C6-DevKitC-1](https://docs.espressif.com/projects/espressif-esp-dev-kits/en/latest/esp32c6/esp32-c6-devkitc-1/index.html) or better -1U (with u.fl connector for an external antenna to avoid hacking an [external antenna mod](https://www.youtube.com/watch?v=o4mtrueU6eM)).
-This thing sports a single RISC-V core running at 160 MHz.
+  * MCU: an [ESP32-C6](https://www.espressif.com/en/products/socs/esp32-c6)  based MCU with u.fl connector for an external antenna to avoid hacking an [external antenna mod](https://www.youtube.com/watch?v=o4mtrueU6eM)).
+This MCU sports two RISC-V cores one of which runs at 160 MHz, the other at 20 MHz (ultra-low-power).
 This sounds feeble but in reality is is [slightly faster](https://github.com/nopnop2002/esp-idf-benchmark) (at least in Dhrystones) than the ESP32-S3, and it supports 2.4 GHz [WiFi6](https://en.wikipedia.org/wiki/Wi-Fi_6) 802.11ax (up to HT20/MCS9) which was specifically engineered for IoT solutions in noisy environments.
 As soon as the [ESP32-C5](https://www.espressif.com/en/news/ESP32-C5) comes out and is supported by the ESP-IDF, it should be straightforward to simply do a pin-compatible upgrade to 240 MHz and 5 GHz WiFi6.

   * ADC: AKM [AK5538VN](https://www.akm.com/eu/en/products/audio/audio-adc/ak5538vn/) 8-channel audio ADC which is [I2S / TDM](https://en.wikipedia.org/wiki/I%C2%B2S) capable.
 Sadly, it is not in stock at my favourite PCB maker (see **Building Prototypes** below).
 An 8-ch. alternative would be Cirrus Logic's CS5368 but this part uses 2 power supply voltages and much more power.
 Their better (low power, single supply) successor part CS5308P was announced in summer 2023 but it wasn't even available as samples in April 2024.